A real mask for Donald Trum is the solidarity of the socialist country: China donated 30 million dollars to the WHO after the withdrawal of the United States

 On the other hand, critics of the ruler also saw the US withdrawal as a symbolic victory for the Chinese government, which could further increase their influence in WHO.

-“China decided to grant an additional 30 million dollars, in cash, to the WHO”, Beijing Foreign Ministry spokesman Geng Shuang said Thursday.
+“China decided to grant an additional $ 30 million, in cash, to the WHO”, said this Thursday the spokesman of the Ministry of Foreign Affairs of Beijing, Geng Shuang.

 “This will serve in particular for the prevention and control of the covid-19 epidemic, and to support improvements in the health systems of developing countries,” he stressed at a press conference.